wkumari/draft-wkumari-dnsop-alt-tld/README.md

    administered by IANA.
 This document reserves the label "ALT" (short for "Alternative") as a Special Use Domain ([RFC6761]).
-This label is intended to be used as the final (rightmost) label to signify that the name is not rooted in the DNS, and that should not be resolved using the DNS protocol.
+This label is intended to be used as the final (rightmost) label to signify that the name is not rooted in the DNS, and that it should not be resolved using the DNS protocol.

 1.1.
 Requirements notation